dayadam/bamazon/README.md

 # bamazon

-This is a Node.js command line interface (CLI) app that allows users to search the APIs of SeatGeek, Spotify, and Open Movie Database (omdb) with the help of the packages of node-spotify-api and axios.
-Secret keys are stored outside of the source code with the help of the dotenv package.
-The package moment helped with formatting dates.
-This app was created to satisfy the requirements of Unit-09-nodejs of the Georgia Institute of Technology software development professional program in the Fall of 2019.
+This is a full stack application that allows users to update the inventory of items in a MySQL database.
 ---

 ## Table of Contents